nullpointer-io/stablediffusion/README.md

 ### Output

 Images are stored as PNG files into the subdirectory **collected**.
-The used parameter set for the image generation is written to a CSV file.
+The used parameter set for the image generation is written to CSV.
 The CSV file resides in the same directory like the images.
-The prefix of an image file corresponds to the related index in the CSV file.
+The prefix of an image file corresponds to the index in the CSV file.

 ### Parameters